davidsvida/davidsvida.github.io/content/posts/cloud.md

 3. **What skills are needed to develop cloud-native applications?**

    Developers need a strong understanding of cloud computing concepts, experience with microservices architecture, knowledge of container technologies like Docker and Kubernetes, and familiarity with DevOps practices.

+4. **What skills are the most valuable cloud computing skill**

+   My answer the this questions would be Cloud-native development - As more applications are developed specifically for the cloud, cloud engineers will need to have a deep understanding of cloud-native development frameworks and tools, such as Kubernetes, Docker, and serverless computing.